Information for Prospective Undergraduate Students:

 The Electrical Engineering BS degree and the Computer Engineering BS degree are accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org/, ABET 415 North Charles Street, Baltimore, MD 21201.

 Program Educational Objectives:

 The bachelor's degree in electrical/computer engineering provides its graduates with a solid foundation on which they can build successful and sustainable careers in the ever-changing global work environment.
-The program prepares its graduates for a variety of career paths including engineering positions directly after program completion, entry to engineering graduate school, and entry to other professional graduate-level schools, and eventual leadership in technical, organizational, and entrepreneurial arenas.
+The program prepares its graduates for a variety of career paths including engineering positions directly after program completion, entry to engineering graduate school, and entry to other professional graduate-level schools, and eventual leadership in scientific, technical, organizational, and entrepreneurial arenas.

-Specifically, the electrical/computer engineering program graduates will be successful in:
+Specifically, the electrical/computer engineering program graduates will:

 - be independent and critical thinkers who identify problems and develop effective solutions;